The Meadows Assisted Living in Montoursville, PA

 • pro Staff corrections are poor because they fear losing staff.

-• pro There are not enough staff.
+• pro There is not enough staff.

 • pro Medical personnel are only available at very limited times of the day.